 The 6 most common faults

-Your boiler has detected low water pressure in the system, which is preventing it from firing up to provide heat or hot water.
+Your boiler has detected low water pressure or a circulation issue, preventing it from heating up to protect the system.

 Based on parts cited in our fault code database.
 Your engineer will confirm what's actually needed after diagnosis.